edriso/iomeh/README.md

 ## 🎯 How It Works

-### 1. Track Your Activities
+### 1. Track Your Activities Daily

-Choose activities across 4 categories:
+Log activities for today only - ensuring accurate streak calculations:

 | Category | Examples | Points Range |
 |----------|----------|--------------|